• Skip to primary navigation

 chalkboard tape by Scotch

 This is it!
-It's a new product from Chalkboard Tape from Scotch (TM).
+It's a product called Chalkboard Tape from Scotch (TM) (affiliate).
 It comes in a roll, and I could do all the above jars with ONE (1) roll.
 And I still have some of the tape left.
-You would need a chalkboard marker as well for this project.
+You will need a chalkboard marker (affiliate) for this project as well.

 cut tape into strips the circumfrence of the jar